ShirleyHan6/8Pax_CZ3003GroupProject/README.md

 Install Django: pip3 install django

-Run the server: python manage.py runserver
+Run the server: python3 manage.py runserver

 Go to : http://127.0.0.1:8000/ in your web browser